 - Deployments with 1080p enabled.
 In such cases, backplanes reserve 1 Full HD connection of capacity, approximately double that of an HD connection.

-- A gateway call does not reserve resource for a backplane, but will use one if required (for example, if the participants are connected to different Conferencing Nodes).
+- A gateway call does not reserve resource for a backplane, but will use one if required (for example, if the participants are connected via different Transcoding Conferencing Nodes).

 - SD quality can be enforced by reducing the bandwidth of a service or gateway call to 960 kbps or less.
 Pexip Infinity will consume less resource per-call, however, it will still reserve an HD connection for the backplane.